yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ###Customizing line series###

-TKChartLineSeries uses only TKStroke instances of TKChartPaletteItem and ignores any fills.
+<code>TKChartLineSeries</code> uses only TKStroke instances of <code>TKChartPaletteItem</code> and ignores any fills.
 You can specify a wide first stroke and thin second stroke if you need more than one stroke.

 ###Customizing area series###

-TKChartAreaSeries uses TKStroke instances of TKChartPaletteItem for the line and fills for area part.
+<code>TKChartAreaSeries</code> uses TKStroke instances of <code>TKChartPaletteItem</code> for the line and fills for area part.

 ###Customizing scatter series###

-TKChartScatterSeries uses palette items to draw its shapes.
+<code>TKChartScatterSeries</code> uses palette items to draw its shapes.
 However you might also change shape's type using code like:

     series.style.pointShape = [TKShape shapeWithType:TKShapeTypeDiamond andSize:15.f];